-Tokyo has this reputation of being an expensive place ato visit, but you’ll be surprised to find that this futuristic city doesn’t mean you’ll be paying astronomic prices.
+Tokyo has this reputation of being an expensive place ato visit, but you’ll be surprised to learn that Tokyo on a budget is possible.
 If you’ve decided to make Tokyo your next destination, you won’t be disappointed.
 However, I warn you now, visit once and you’ll immediately wonder when you’ll be back.
 It’s not the neon lights that’ll draw you back, it’s the culture.

 What makes Tokyo such a great city is that it’s a sensory overload.
 Walk in any direction and you’re guaranteed to come across something interesting within a few minutes.
 Don’t forget to look up, Tokyo is a vertical city with many of the best restaurants and shops located right above your head.
 Tokyo on a budget can be done while still experiencing ancient traditions, local culture, and great food.

 The Tokyo metro map may seem intimidating but it’s really not that hard to navigate.
 All stations have English signs making navigating easy as long as you know what line you want.

 Tickets can be bought for point to point travel, but it’s much easier to pick up a prepaid IC card.
 In the Tokyo area, a Suica or Pasmo card is your best bet They’re interchangeable and can both be refilled at machines located in every metro station.
 You don’t save any money by using these prepaid cards, but it’s really a matter of convenience.

 If you’re travelling around Japan there’s a good chance that you’ll end up with a JR Pass which can be used on any JR line while it’s still valid.
 Within Tokyo, the two JR lines are the JR Yamanote and the JR Chuo line.
 Stick to these lines if you have an active pass so you don’t need to pay extra.
 There will be times that you’ll need to use your IC card to get you to your final destination.